dimanikulin/dimanikulin/PublishWhat1.md

 ---

-# criterions
-So far I posted a lot of publicateion on 7 different sites.
-As for me the main criteria to say if publication is succefull and interesting are

-- Number of viewes
-- Comments
-- Likes and reposts
-- Savings into bookmarks

 # Must Have Chapters
 let speak about Chapters to have any way
 I would call following chapters as must have: